MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

    The data used during your EDA phase will probably be production data, which requires you to follow production practices to secure that data and monitor the platform.
 To that end, your platform should support all necessary security controls, like:

-   - *Access and authorization*
+   - *Access and authorization*.
-   - *Encryption at rest and in transit*
+   - *Encryption at rest and in transit*.
-   - *Regional data protection requirements*
+   - *Regional data protection requirements*.
-   - *Robust monitoring and alerting functionality, including logging and auditability*
+   - *Robust monitoring and alerting functionality, including logging and auditability*.
-   - *Private networking for access to centralized repositories for container images, data, and code assets*
+   - *Private networking for access to centralized repositories for container images, data, and code assets*.

 ### Tools